Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-As a result of adding the x86 architecture after adding the rules, the rules are applied to the default x86-64 architecture and no x86.
+As a result of adding the x86 architecture after adding the rules, the rules are applied to the default x86-64 architecture and not x86.

-We can exploit this by swithing out `syscall` with `int 0x80`, and
+We can exploit this by switching out `syscall` with `int 0x80`, and use the 32-bit syscall convention.

 ### Exploit